The link between PTSD and hair loss

 What is PTSD-related hair loss called?

-The three medical terms you may come across when researching PTSD and hair loss are outlined below.
+The three medical terms you may come across when researching PTSD or C-PTSD and hair loss are outlined below.

 This is the issue that affected Sandra Bullock.
 The term refers to various degrees of hair loss over a period of time.

 There are multiple reasons for alopecia areata, not just stress.
 Fundamentally your immune system starts to attack your hair follicles, and your hair falls out.
-PTSD causes many changes in the immune system, and there is a strong relationship between the immune system and AA.
+PTSD & C-PTSD cause many changes in the immune system, and there is a strong relationship between the immune system and AA.

 Importantly, one study found that alopecia areata is the second most common cause of hair loss in children.
 The reason this is so significant is that it could be an indicator of unspoken trauma in the young.
 The same report indicated that within one group of children with this hair loss condition, 78% had experienced at least one psychiatric problem.